Hire Local Talents in China

 Options You Have When You Want to Recruit Chinese Employee in China

-- Career events and job fairs (here you will find mostly just graduated students);
+- Career events and job fairs – You will often find students who have just graduated.

 How to Attract Chinese People in China, What to Pay Attention to